Brexit and Immigration Germany - 2nd UPDATE

 Before the BREXIT really kicks in, it is "life as usual" for all British residents and their non-European direct family members.
 Since the freedom of movement only ends, when BREXIT comes into force, your residential status has not ended just because Ms. May officially applied "for divorce".
 You are not yet in Germany but prefer to be here?
 What is keeping you back?
 If you do not relocate before BREXIT takes effect, you will have to stand in line as all the "other" nationals.

 When will BREXIT happen?

-Immigration Status after BREXIT.
+Immigration Status after a hard BREXIT

 Temporary Residence Permit